School Guidance Counselor Degree Paths

 5. Special Needs Counseling

-A degree path that is ideal for school guidance counselor majors who would like to work with special needs children is special needs counseling.
+A degree path that is ideal for school counselor majors who would like to work with special needs children is special needs counseling.
 Special needs counselors work with a broad range of children including those who are autistic, deaf, learning impaired, and speech impaired.
 The main goals of these professionals are to make sure that special needs students succeed in school and receive the services they need inside and outside of school.
 A bachelor’s degree in school guidance counseling with a minor in special needs counseling is the minimum requirement for these positions.